• Skip to primary navigation

 • When light is strong the LDR resistance is low.

-• Voltage at comparators positive input is low.
+• Voltage at comparators positive input is low and then comparator turns LED OFF.

 Working in Dark: